 The beginning and the closing of the winter season are difficult to predict, because you can not know how much snow will make, nor when, so each year is a different story.
 If you are interested in better understanding the dynamics of tourism in Cortina, do not forget to read our article on seasonality in Cortina throughout all the months of the year.

-Downhill skiing and snowboard are the winter sports par excellence in Cortina d'Ampezzo: the 66 slopes spreads for over 120 kilometers and are served by 34 cableways.
+Downhill skiing and snowboarding are the winter sports par excellence in Cortina d'Ampezzo: the 66 slopes spread for over 120 kilometers and are served by 34 cableways.
+Here you can read an article where we have deepened the topic.
 There are also many rentals for ski equipment, lodges and bars where you can rest, sunbathe, drink a "bombardino" or do some Apres Ski to end the day.
 "Bombardino", also known as "Vov", is an alcoholic thick and sweet cream made with eggs covered by whipped cream.
 It's typical of the north east of Italy, and it's delicious.

-For those who love the contact with nature and the tranquility, probably the cross-country skiing is more suitable than downhill skiing.
-In Cortina there are more than 70 km of tracks for Nordic skiing, that cross the beautiful Dolomiti d'Ampezzo Natural Park along the route of the former railway or the location calledPian de Loa.
+For those who love the contact with nature and the tranquility, cross-country skiing is more suitable than downhill skiing.
+In Cortina there are more than 70 km of tracks for Nordic skiing that cross the beautiful Dolomiti d'Ampezzo Natural Park along the route of the former railway or the location calledPian de Loa.

 The Sport Nordic Fiames is the starting point for cross-country skiing in Cortina.
 On site you can buy the entrance ticket, rent the equipment and possibly ask for the help of a qualified instructor.
 Consider that the average cost of cross-country skiing is lower than that of downhill skiing, which makes Nordic skiing a sport for everyone.